ministryofjustice/opg-performance-data/README.md

 A repository for holding our live services performance data for public consumption.

-This repository is a temporary placeholder for allowing the public to consume our service performance data as required by GDS.
+This repository is for allowing the public to consume our service performance data as required by GDS.

 Each service is setup to point to the appropriate sub directory on data.gov.uk.
 To update the data available there, you only need to update this repository.

+On update of the JSON data, the pipeline will build a eleventy static site and publish to github pages.
+This site is generated from the JSON data automatically.

 ## Make a lasting power of attorney Performance Data